Margery Fry: Other

+In 1919, she was appointed to the newly founded University Grants Committee on which she served until 1948.

 She was also a governor of the BBC from 1937 to 1938 and a participant in The Brains Trust series starting in 1942.
 The Fry Housing Trust was established in 1959, in memory of Margery Fry.
 In 1990, the Margery Fry Award was established in her honour.